What To Do When Your Competition Starts To Publicly Bash You

-I remember one day I was watching cartoons as a kid, and a commercial came on for Coke and they did a blind taste test with Pepsi.
-I thought to myself “damn, Coke, just straight called Pepsi out.
+One day, I was watching cartoons as a kid, and a commercial came on for Coke and they did a blind taste test with Pepsi.
+I thought to myself “Damn, Coke, just straight called Pepsi out.
 By name and everything” It was the first time I had ever seen a brand directly call out and challenge another brand.

-I even remembered being taught in school that it was against advertising laws to publicly degrade the competition in advertisements.
+I even remember being taught in school that it was against advertising laws to publicly degrade the competition in advertisements.
 The loophole in this practice started when advertisers started using facts to bash the competing products.
-Facts such as “9 out of 10 soda drinkers prefer Coke over Pepsi.” or “Bounty paper towels are twice as absorbent as Brawny”
+Facts such as “9 out of 10 soda drinkers prefer Coke over Pepsi.” or “Bounty paper towels are twice as absorbent as Brawny.”

 Brands started challenging each other, collecting data and facts, then putting the loser on blast.
 It changed the game in advertising.
 If you think about it, political ads have gone in the same direction.
 The politicians used to avoid even mentioning their opponents in ads.
 Now they straight up talk sh!t about each other, gloves off and all.

 Flash forward to present time, and throw social media in the mix.
 Competitors and their cohorts are bashing each other left and right.
 Thanks to sites like Facebook, it’s easy to let other people know exactly what you want them to know.
 This includes how bad your competition sucks.

 I see realtors every day who post about other agents they compete with.
 I see bankers bash each other.
 I watch MLM people say stuff about each other that should prompt an investigation by the FTC.
 Thanks to social media, we are more vulnerable to our opponents than we have ever been at any point before.
 The good news is that they are just as open to attack as you are.